laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 ~~~

 More importantly, if the encoded data item also needs to have a
-specific structure, this can be expressed by the right hand side
+specific structure, this can be expressed by the right-hand side
 (instead of using the most general CDDL type `any` here).

 (Note that the `.cborseq` control operator does not enable specifying